 This section covers installation and setup.
-These notes relates to IntelliJ Community Edition 14.1.x, with screenshots taken for Windows.
+These notes/screenshots were prepared using IntelliJ Community Edition 14.1.x, but are believed to be compatible with more recent versions/other editions of the IDE.

 Download and Install

 [Download](#) latest version of IntelliJ Community Edition, and install: